-All our reviews are light-touch.
-If a client has experienced a change, they are only required to fill in the relevant sections in our review form.
+For all reviews, if a client has experienced a change, they are only required to fill in the relevant sections in our review form.
 For Planned Award reviews, clients can tell us if nothing has changed by simply ticking a box on our form.
 However, when carrying out either type of review, case managers will consider existing information where still relevant and use previous decisions to avoid asking unnecessary questions or request supporting information unnecessarily.
-In scenarios that do require new supporting information, case managers take a collaborative approach to gathering this information and can also gather it on behalf of the client."
+In scenarios that do require new supporting information, case managers take a collaborative approach to gathering this information and can also gather it on behalf of the client.